Inter-American Development Bank

 [1] Two events included the participation of the IDB: “”Innovations and Financing in Neighborhood Upgrading and Incremental Housing”, co-organized by the IDB and Habitat for Humanity International, and “The Search for High Density Incremental Affordable Housing,” organized by SIGUS-MIT.
 Two books by the IDB were presented at the WUF: Room for Development, Housing Markets in Latin America and the Caribbean and Slum Upgrading: Lessons Learned in Brazil

-Chevalier Ophélie
+Ophélie Chevalier

-Ms. Chevalier has almost 20 years of international development experience, including project management (identification, design, negotiation, execution, and evaluation), sector strategies, policy dialogue with authorities, and oversight of technical studies.
-At the IDB, she has worked on issues related to institutional strengthening, local development, housing subsidies, and neighborhood upgrading programs.
-Her current work also includes acting as focal point for climate change for the Housing and Urban Development Division.
-Ophélie is a lawyer by training and holds post graduate degrees from the University of Paris and Columbia University.
+Ophélie Chevalier is Lead Specialist in Urban Development and Housing at the Inter-American Development Bank.
+She has more than 20 years of experience in international development, which includes project management (identification, design, negotiation, execution and evaluation), preparation of sectoral strategies, policy dialogue with the authorities, and leadership of technical studies.
+At the IDB, Ophélie has specialized in particular in institutional strengthening, local development, housing subsidies, and neighborhood improvement programs.
+His current work also includes serving as the Urban Division's focal point for climate change and risk issues.
+Ophélie is a lawyer by training, with master's degrees from the University of Paris and Columbia University in New York.

 Reader Interactions